 - Appreciation: described as the ability to apply the information provided to oneself and one’s own situation.

-- Reasoning: refers to the evidence that decisions reflect the presence of a comparative process and manipulation of information.
+- Reasoning: refers to evidence that decisions reflect the presence of a comparative process and manipulation of information.

-3. Emotional and psychiatric disorders
+3. Emotional and psychiatric disturbances

 4. Neurocognitive disorders